-A predetermination is not a guarantee of benefits or payment of benefits by BCBSTX.
+A recommended clinical review is not a guarantee of benefits or payment of benefits by BCBSTX.
 Actual availability of benefits is subject to eligibility and the other terms, conditions, limitations, and exclusions of this Plan.
-Even if the service has been approved on predetermination, coverage or payment can be affected for a variety of reasons.
+Even if the service has been approved in a recommended clinical review, coverage or payment can be affected for a variety of reasons.
 For example, you may have become ineligible as of the date of service or the member's benefits may have changed as of the date of service.